Twaha-Rahman/Twaha-Rahman/README.md

 # Twaha Rahman - @Twaha-Rahman

-Hey there, I'm Twaha - a web devoloper who loves the web more than himself.
+Hey there, I'm Twaha - a web devoloper who loves the web a lil bit too much.
 I love to push the boundaries of the web by using the new and exciting Web APIs whenever I can.
 I'm mainly a front-to-backend JavaScripter but I'm looking into Rust and WebAssembly right now as a learing oppotunity.
 I'm also a fellow camper [@freecodecamp](https://github.com/freeCodeCamp).

 ### Get in touch with me